 Type: Dome ⸱ Interior Space: 57 sq. ft. ⸱ Peak Height: 50” ⸱ Weight: 5 lbs.
 11 oz.

-If you and your family like to stray a little further from the beaten path, there’s no better tent to take along for the ride than the Big Agnes Copper Spur HV UL.
+The Big Agnes Copper Spur HV UL is the best family backpacking tent in the business.
+It’s ultralight, waterproof, and boasts enough features to keep you and your camping crew comfortable.
+If you and your family like to stray a little further from the beaten path, there’s no better tent to take along for the ride.

-As you might expect, all those weight savings result in a trade-off with spaciousness.
-The Copper Spur is the least roomy of all the tents on our list, offering just 57 square feet of floor space and a peak height of 50 inches.
+All those weight savings, however, result in a trade-off with spaciousness.
+The Copper Spur is the least roomy of all the tents we tested, offering just 57 square feet of floor space and a peak height of 50 inches.
 In better news, this spatial shortfall is partially offset by the 14-square-foot vestibule, which at least means you won’t have to store gear inside.

-In every other metric, the Copper Spur is a solid performer.
+In every other metric, this family backpacking tent is a solid performer.

 The fly and floor are made with silicone-treated, double-ripstop, mixed-denier nylon with a 1,200mm waterproof polyurethane coating.
 In layman’s terms, this means it’s extra tough for the weight and waterproof enough for 3-season adventuring.
 For ventilation, there are high and low vents that help to circulate air inside the tent.

-You also get a wealth of features not typically found on backpacking tents, including an abundance of pockets, gear loft loops, easy-grip zipper pulls, and quick-clip guy line attachment points.
-And if you feel like kicking back outside the tent, the door extends into a large awning to give you shelter from the sun or rain.
+Our testers were big fans of the feature set.
+You also get a wealth of “extras” not typically found on backpacking tents, including an abundance of pockets, gear loft loops, easy-grip zipper pulls, and quick-clip guy line attachment points.
+The door also extends into a large awning to give you shelter from the sun or rain.

-Bottom-Line: The best option out there for further-flung adventures.
+Bottom-Line: The best camping tent out there for families who enjoy backpacking adventures.

 Best Budget

-The words “great,” “cheap,” and “family tent” are rarely seen in close proximity but, thanks to the Coleman Sundome 6, we have one notable exception to the rule.
+The words “great,” “cheap,” “waterproof”, and “family tent” are rarely seen in close proximity but, thanks to the Skydome 6, we have one notable exception to the rule.
+It retails at a fraction of the price of the options listed above, so is a great buy if you don’t want to splurge.

-The Sundome has long been recognized as one of the best tents out there for large groups.
+The Skydome has long been recognized as one of the best tents out there for large groups.
 The reason for this is simple: it offers simply superb value for money.
-While not a standout in terms of waterproofing, the Sundome is extra-roomy, tall enough to walk around in, easy to pitch, lightweight, and, importantly, very fairly priced.
+This waterproof family tent has 85 square feet of floor space and 40 square feet of vestibule space.
+It’s also tall enough to walk around in, easy to pitch, lightweight, and very fairly priced.

-With a budget tent like this, of course, a few compromises are to be expected.
-With the Sundome, these take the form of a partial-coverage rainfly, fiberglass poles, a lack of vestibule room, and one door fewer than is ideal for convenience.
+With a budget tent like this, a few compromises are to be expected.
+These take the form of fiberglass poles and one door fewer than is ideal for convenience.
+Unlike many budget tents, however, the Skydome’s features are great – there’s a gear loft, deep pockets, an e-port, and ventilation in all the right places.

 Bottom-Line: An affordable and reliable family tent that’s ideal for fair-weather family camping.